 Trump calls for US to be ‘crypto capital of the planet’ in appeal to Nashville bitcoin conference

-Former President Donald Trump has laid out his plans to wholeheartedly embrace cryptocurrency if elected for a second term
+He plans to wholeheartedly embrace cryptocurrency if elected for a second term.

 NASHVILLE, Tenn. -- Former President Donald Trump on Saturday laid out his plans to wholeheartedly embrace cryptocurrency if elected for a second term, telling hundreds of cheering supporters of the digital tokens that he wants the U.S. to be a “bitcoin superpower” under his leadership.